Bandy World Championship

-The Bandy World Championship is a competition between bandy-playing nations' men's teams.
+The Bandy World Championship is a competition for the men's teams of bandy-playing nations.
 The tournament is administrated by the Federation of International Bandy.
 It is distinct from the Bandy World Cup, a club competition, and from the Women's Bandy World Championship.
 A Youth Bandy World Championship also exists separately from the senior competition and has competitions in both the male and female categories.

 The 2020 Bandy World Championship for Division A was scheduled to be played in Irkutsk, Russia in 2020 but was postponed twice due to the COVID-19 pandemic.

 The 2021 Bandy World Championship for Division A and B was initially scheduled to be played in Syktyvkar, Russia, but was postponed due to the COVID-19 pandemic.
 The tournament was rescheduled for Division B to 8–13 March 2022 and for Division A to 27 March–3 April 2022.
-However, in response to the Russian invasion of Ukraine, Finland and Sweden withdrew from the tournament, which was then postponed indefinitely.
+However, in response to the Russian invasion of Ukraine, Finland and Sweden withdrew from the tournament, which was then cancelled completely.
+Subsequent tournaments have taken place without the participation of Russia.